peter-kuchel/skillissue/README.md

 An easy to use cli text-editor for the vscode soy-devs like myself who don't know how to type properly on a keyboard, and can't exit from Vim.

+*NOTE* This software is unfinished, please don't have any high expectations.
+See TODO.md for upcoming changes

 # Requirements: